Joseph Wright (American painter): U.S. coinage

 Early in his presidency, Washington and Secretary of State Thomas Jefferson diligently sought expert European engravers to design the first United States coins.
 These attempts were unsuccessful, and Wright was working as the unofficial engraver at the U.S. Mint by late 1792.
 He was designated as the Mint's "First Draughtsman & Diesinker" in August 1793, but Wright died the following month.

 Wright designed the Liberty Cap Half-Cent and the Liberty Cap Large Cent.
 Both coins feature the Goddess of Liberty holding a pole over her shoulder with a liberty cap hanging off the end of it, but she faces left on the half-cent, and faces right on the large cent.
 The Liberty image first appeared as the obverse of the General Henry Lee Medal (1792), commissioned by Congress, issued by the Mint, and signed "J. Wright."
 There is debate about whether Wright or Henry Voigt engraved the dies for these coins, although most historians and numismatists today credit the 1793 dies to Wright.
-He also designed the 1792 Quarter dollar and engraved the dies for it, but that coin was never issued.
+Wright also designed the 1792 Quarter dollar and engraved the dies for it, but that coin was never issued.

 Personal

 Wright's sister Phoebe married his schoolmate from the Royal Academy of Arts, British portrait painter John Hoppner.

 On December 5, 1789, Wright married Sarah Vandervoordt in Philadelphia.
 They had three children, Sarah, Joseph, and Harriet.

 Wright moved his portrait studio back to Philadelphia in 1791.
-Congress had designated the city as the temporary national capital for a 10-year period, 1790-1800, while the permanent national capital was under construction.
+Congress had designated the city as the temporary national capital for a 10-year period, 1790–1800, while the permanent national capital was under construction.
 Wright took on the wood-carver William Rush as a student, teaching him to model in clay.

 In Summer 1793, Wright began a family portrait depicting himself, his wife and their three young children.
 Yellow fever was raging through Philadelphia by July, and they sent the children to live with relatives to protect them.
 Wright caught yellow fever and died on September 13; his wife died days later.
-Although orphaned, their children survived.
+Although orphaned, all three children survived.